GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/114-events-and-uis.md

  - "Celeste Layne"
 ---

-# JavaScript in the Browser II - Events and UIs
+# JavaScript in the Browser - Events and UIs

 * Duration: 1 hour
 * Deliverable: [Challenge](#challenge)